OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log0_setting-up.markdown

 </html>
 ~~~

-So, we are importing two JavaScript code.
-The later is the one you'll be coding.
-The first is a home made, overkill, super specific, library.
+Right now you're not doing much, but you're doing it.
+We mentionned that you're importing a library; it is home-made, tailored to your needs, and meant to be use as local shortcuts in order for you to focus on specific parts of the code until you can have it all.

 While our first step will be to use it to draw a triangle, our first aim will be to get rid of it.

 So, how do we use it?
 First, you need to create the `main()` function mentioned earlier.
 Then you will call the highest level function of the library : `func_doAll()` which ... does it all.
 The code below does just that.
 You will need to write it not in your HTML frame but in the JavaScript frame.
 Unless mentioned otherwise, it'll be always the case from now on.